Riverside Drug Crime Attorney

 Possession Is Still a Crime with Consequences

-While Proposition 47 changed the law to lessen the penalties for possession of drugs, there are still punishments that can have serious effects on the defendant’s life in both the short and long run.
-Specifically, Proposition 47 made possession a misdemeanor in an attempt to reform the system and eliminate some of the harsh penalties doled out in the past.
+While Proposition 47 changed the law to lessen the penalties for possession of drugs, there are still punishments that can have profound effects on the defendant’s life in both the short and long run.
+Specifically, Proposition 47 reclassified possession as a misdemeanor in an attempt to reform the system and eliminate some of the harsh penalties previously imposed.

 Nonetheless, possession of drugs can still be punished with up to a year in prison.
-Further, the collateral effects of a drug conviction could cause serious disruption in your life.
+Further, the collateral effects of a drug conviction could cause severe disruption in your life.
 For example:

 - You now have a criminal record, which can impact you in the future on background checks and job applications.